kribo852/DukeDarwin/README.md

 	$kotlin StarterKt KotlinLife

 ----------------------------------------------
-For more information, pleas see the wiki pages.
+For more information, please see the wiki pages.